alimcodescalers/G8_testing/Test Plans/test_plan_1.md

 			expected result: all the data should be aggregated to the master node under directory has the name of the account ID.

 		test2:
-			test Upstream aggregation time (dont know how to do that yet, need to try it manually first)
+			test Upstream aggregation time (don't know how to do that yet, need to try it manually first)
 		test3:
 			do the same steps for destroyed/disabled accounts.
 			Expected result: no more data aggregation should be done for destroyed/disabled accounts.